-- 1. The Relative Degree of Misalignment (RDA) is the difference between the company's TSR rank and the CEO's total pay rank within a peer group, measured over a one-year and three-year period; - 2.
+- 1. The Relative Degree of Alignment (RDA) is the difference between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group9, each measured over a three-year period or less if pay or performance data is unavailable for the full three years; - 2.
 Multiple of Median (MOM) is the total compensation in the last reported fiscal year relative to the median compensation of the peer group; and